wei-jin-fang/LLMFlareNet/README.md

 ```

 ### 2.Inference

+Now, we have uploaded the pre-trained weight in [huggingface](https://huggingface.co/Qduck/LLMFlareNet)

 Data preparation, follow the format below
 ```
 random_2d_list = [[random.random() for _ in range(10)] for _ in range(40)]